useflyyer/flyyer-wp/readme.txt

 Remember when YouTube videos used to have very simple thumbnail previews?
 Those days are over, today every video on YouTube has very well-crafted cover images with text and images, every single video thumbnail wants to be unique.

-FLAYYER helps you automating the process of generating images for every page of your website.You don't need to manually create all of yours link previews.
+FLYYER helps you automating the process of generating images for every page of your website.You don't need to manually create all of yours link previews.
 Just code a couple of templates and use them everywhere.

-You might need FLAYYER if:
+You might need FLYYER if:

 1. 🏢 You have a medium-to-large company
 2. 🗄 Your websites has a lot of content and multiple pages
 3. 🌐 You want users to share links of your website
 4. ⚡️ More important: you want people to click your links

-Some example of companies who may take advantage from their competition if they use FLAYYER to create meaningfully link previews:
+Some example of companies who may take advantage from their competition if they use FLYYER to create meaningfully link previews:

 - E-commerces
 - News or magazines